neuronflicker/CTF/BrixelWinterEdition2020/Forensics/LostEvidence/README.md

 Artist                          : The Feds
 Duration                        : 0:01:38
 ```
-Nothing useful there, so we also tried `steghide`, but that returned nothing, either, so we returned to interpreting the message inside the *wav* file.
+Nothing useful there, so we also tried `steghide`, but that returned nothing either, so we went back to interpreting the message inside the *wav* file.

 The initial output above was a long string of characters, so it was difficult to determine where the message starts and ends.
 It also include some letters (A and D) that don't seem to fit with the rest.
-We ran `dtmf` again, but this time with the -v switch which shows where, in relation to the rest of the sound, each button press occurred:
+We ran `dtmf` again, but this time with the `-v` switch which shows where, in relation to the rest of the sound, each button press occurred:
 ```
 > dtmf -v f0000000.wav
 /usr/local/bin/dtmf:26: WavFileWarning: Chunk (non-data) not understood, skipping it.